Kozica, Vrgorac: Prehistory

-Around Kozica there are more than sixteen archeological sites with ancient burials, dated since 1900 B.C. to the late medieval period.
-In the near area, there are gomile and stećci, evidence of the ancient cattle breeders and warriors.
+There are more than sixteen ancient burial sites surrounding Kozica, dating from circa.
+1900 B.C. to the late Medieval period.
+Nearby there are tumuli and stećci, evidence of the habitation of ancient cattle breeders and warriors.

 Ottoman Empire

-When Vrgorac capitulated to the Ottoman Empire, Kozica probably fell with the rest of the area.
+When Vrgorac capitulated to the Ottoman Empire, Kozica most likely fell with the rest of the area.
 The spread of Islam into the region that came with the arrival of the Ottoman army concerned the occupants of the monastery in Makarska, who began to worry about the residents in Kozica and the surrounding region, fearing that many would convert to Islam.

 Post-Ottoman occupation

 After the liberation of inner Dalmatia from the Ottoman Empire, most of Kozica and the surrounding villages had been deserted because of the exodus of the populace to the northern regions of Croatia.
 The Venetian Republic repopulated the area with Herzegovinian people from the east.

-The withdrawal of the Ottomans saw the region come under the jurisdiction of the Venetian Republic, then under the rule of Napoleon.
-A short and prosperous period followed, which included the construction of the "napoleonsku cestu" (Napoleon's road), encouraging travel to the area.
-With the failure of Napoleon's campaign in Dalmatia, Kozica fell under the rule of Austria-Hungary, and remained so until the end of the First World War.
+The withdrawal of the Ottomans saw the region come under the jurisdiction of the Venetian Republic, and subsequently under the rule of Napoleon.
+A short and prosperous period followed, which included the construction of the "napoleonska cesta" (Napoleon's road), encouraging travel to the area.
+With the failure of Napoleon's campaign in Dalmatia, Kozica fell under the rule of Austria-Hungary and remained so until the end of the First World War.

 Kingdom of Serbs, Croats and Slovenes (1918–1941) and World War II

-Many of Kozica's population bought land near Vrgorac, where they grew their own produce, including olives and grapes; the area acquired a reputation for good wine.
-The Second World War changed this for the worse.
+Many of Kozica's population bought land near Vrgorac, where they grew their own produce, including olives and grapes.
+The area subsequently acquired a reputation for good wine.

-In World War II, all houses in the village were burnt down, and 20% of the villagers were killed by either Chetnik or Italian units, or in combat, fighting for the Partisans.
+The Second World War had devastating consequences for the village; all houses in the village were burnt down, and 20% of the villagers were killed by either Chetnik or Italian units, or in combat, fighting for the Partisans.